Taylor Powell: Hamilton Tiger-Cats

 Powell dressed in 15 regular season games and started in nine, recording a 4–5 record as a starter for a team that finished 8–10.
 He threw for 2,283 yards, had a 67.8% completion rate, and threw for 10 touchdowns and nine interceptions.
 Despite his impact during the regular season, Powell was a healthy scratch for the team's playoff loss that Shiltz started with Mitchell as backup and Kai Locksley as the short yardage quarterback.

 With one year remaining on his contract, Powell signed a contract extension through 2025 on May 12, 2024.
 In 2024, under new head coach, Scott Milanovich, Mitchell was named the team's starter and Powell was named the team's primary backup following the departures of Shiltz and Locksley.
 In the team's week 10 game against the Alouettes, Mitchell was hooked early after an interception and Powell was inserted into the game.
 He then completed 30 of 38 pass attempts for 319 yards and two touchdowns in the loss to the Montreal Alouettes.
 With the team holding a 2–7 record, Mitchell was demoted and Powell was named the starter for the team's week 11 game against the Edmonton Elks.
 However, Powell was injured early in the game, leaving in an ambulance and later being diagnosed with a concussion.
 He sat out two games with injury, but was again the back up behind Mitchell when he returned in week 15.

+In the 2025 season, Powell saw minimal playing time as the backup to a healthy Mitchell.
+Powell completed just six of eight passes for 47 yards that year.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Edmonton Elks

+The Edmonton Elks announced that they had signed Powell on February 11, 2026.